 New urbanism, as Joshua a Fort Collins Realtor calls it, holds the promise of a better today for people seeking a better life.
 Connections with neighbors, the ability to walk or bike to work, proximity to restaurants, clubs, events, and shopping, and a sense of community that simply can’t be found in suburbia all constitute elements of New Urbanism. (check out GreenBuildingElements.com’s description of New Urbanism for more).

-For real estate investors, the bubble in 2008 holds another lesson: New Urbanism holds the promise of a better tomorrow.
+According to Lawton Woods Properties, for real estate investors, the bubble in 2008 holds another lesson: New Urbanism holds the promise of a better tomorrow.
 Think about the demographics.
 Young, educated Americans are increasingly choosing NOT to own a car.
 Car ownership in the U.S. is declining, while public transit ridership is increasing.

 To learn about the concept in a very fun, user-friendly way, Walkscore.com is a great resource.
 Check it out to see how walkable your neighborhood is.
 Using a scale of 1 to 100, Walkscore ranks places from car-dependent to “walker’s paradise”.
 Walkscore has now been around long enough, according to Jeff Speck, author of Walkable City: How Downtown can save America, One Step at a Time, that economists have been able to measure the financial impact of walkscores on housing prices in the multiple listing service (MLS).
 The effect is clear as day.
 Every one point in walkability raises real estate value between $500 and $3,000, depending on where you are.